intrinio/javascript-sdk/docs/FundamentalsApi.md

 var fundamentalsAPI = new intrinioSDK.FundamentalsApi();

-var id = "fun_ge9LlE"; // String | The Intrinio ID for the Fundamental
+var id = "AAPL-income_statement-2018-Q1"; // String | The Intrinio ID or lookup code (ticker-statement-year-period) for the Fundamental

 fundamentalsAPI.getFundamentalReportedFinancials(id).then(function(data) {